 This one may be the most important.
 Don’t try to worry about what each person coming will want to eat.
 Focus on what you like to eat, and make.
 Fact is, usually the person who cares most about the food is the person who made it… even on Thanksgiving.

-I hope these Thanksgiving party tips help you make most out of your holiday and your family time.
+I hope these Thanksgiving holiday safety tips help you make most out of your holiday and your family time.
 What additional Thanksgiving tips do YOU always use that help the day go as smoothly as possible?

 Related Posts: